YutongLiu/SQL-Practice-and-Learning/SQL-Learning(MySQL).md

 		FROM customers c;

 **Solution 2**: Left-join
-We use left join not just group by in the orders table, because there are customers that don't have any order
+We use left join not just group by in the orders table, because there are customers that don't have any order.

 		SELECT c.cust_id, COUNT(o.order_num) sum_order
 		FROM customers c LEFT JOIN orders o